ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 ## Bounded Channels

-Channels act as medium to communicate data between domains.
-They can be shared between multiple sending and receiving domains.
+Channels act as medium to communicate data between domains and can be shared between multiple sending and receiving domains.
 Channels in Multicore OCaml come in two flavours:

 * **Bounded**: buffered channels with a fixed size.
-A channel with buffer size 0 corresponds to a synchronised channel, buffer size 1 gives the `MVar` structure.
+A channel with the buffer size 0 corresponds to a synchronised channel, and buffer size 1 gives the `MVar` structure.
 Bounded channels can be created with any buffer size.

-* **Unbounded**: unbounded channels have no limit on the number of objects they can hold, they are only constrained by memory availability.
+* **Unbounded**: unbounded channels have no limit on the number of objects they can hold, so they are only constrained by memory availability.

 ```ocaml
 open Domainslib